SCIREsearch/sciresearch.github.io/_news/2018-award-nsfeager.md

 related_posts: false
 ---

-We are awared an NSF EAGER research grant to [study cross-genre semantic changes in information](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1834597).
+We are awared an NSF EAGER research grant to [study cross-genre semantic changes](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1834597) in health-related information presented and disseminated by traditional and social media.